Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Example - the problem

-For example, take a method that opens a file... this might cause a checked exception if the file being opened does not exist.
+For example, suppose we want to open a file.
+This might cause a checked exception if the file being opened does not exist.

 --